spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/authority.md

 This component contains a single field, `HasAuthority`, a `bool` that indicates whether the worker instance has authority over the SpatialOS component.

 > Note that this component does not contain information about `AuthorityLossImminent` notifications.
+To get these notifications, iterate through the list of authority changes received from `GetAuthorityChangesReceived`.

 ## How to interact with authority